gitter-badger/autoloader/docs/contributing.md

 Sort out any merge conflicts and check that everything still works.
 Push your final changes to your own remote "origin" repository.

-## Step 4: Issue a pull request
+**Step 5: Issue a pull request**

-A pull request notifies the maintainers of the upstream repository, who will consider your changes and merge them into the main project.
+A pull request notifies the maintainers of the upstream repository, who will review your changes and merge them into the main project.

 On GitHub.com, navigate to your feature branch and click "Pull Request".
 This will notify the maintainers of the upstream repository of your changes.
 If your changes are approved, they will be pulled into the main project.

-## Step 5: Tidy up
+**Step 6: Tidy up**

 You don't need to keep the local version of your feature branch, since it is hosted on GitHub.com now, so you can go ahead and delete it.